Federal Government Commissioner for Digitalisation, Minister of State Dorothee Bär, learns about concepts for smart city and smart mobility

 But digital services are also necessary for the upcoming expansion of the charging infrastructure for electric vehicles.
 Garching is also working on this: the experts at in-tech are developing solutions for communication between cars, charging stations and the power grid.
 Dorothee Bär, who served as State Secretary in the Federal Ministry of Transport in the last government, was impressed by in-tech's innovative strength, as were her colleagues Hahn and Weidenbusch.

-in-tech shapes digitalization in the automotive industry, rail transport and industry.
-The company develops solutions for the automotive, eMobility, transport systems and smart industry sectors.
-The developers and engineers at in-tech work, for example, on topics such as autonomous driving, electromobility, digital rail or smart industrial production.
+in-tech shapes digitalization in the automotive, rail, and industrial sectors.
+The company develops solutions for automotive, eMobility, transport systems, and smart industry.
+Our developers and engineers tackle exciting future-oriented topics such as autonomous driving, electromobility, digital rail, and smart industrial production.

 Press contact: